-It will be possible to navigate through the database by using the DB Browser which can be accessed by following the menu 'Predict/Browse Prediction DB' or 'View/Panels/DBA Browser'.
+Follow the menu 'Predict/Browse Prediction DB' or 'View/Panels/Prediction DB Browser' to navigate through the database:

 From this browser, you will be able to navigate through the different compounds in the DB by using the 'blue arrows'.
-It will be also possible to paste the assigned molecular structure into Mnova, just by clicking on this button.
+You can paste the assigned molecular structure into Mnova by clicking on this button

-You will also be able to edit any assignment, just by double clicking on the cell and typing the new value.
+You can edit any assignment by double clicking on the cell and typing the new value.
 Once you have changed the value, click on this icon to update the changes in the DB.
-If you want to remove any molecule from the DB, just click on this button
+Click on this button to remove any molecule from the DB.